tidehackathon/team-io-moose-brigade/docker-scripts/README.md

 # Setup VM

 Requirement: Docker has been installed on the host OS.
 You can reference documentation here: https://docs.docker.com/engine/install/
 Note: This is to standup a quick VM.
-To setup a production instance you should utilize the SEMOSS HELM at https://github.com/SEMOSS/SEMOSS_Helm
+To setup a production instance you should utilize this [SEMOSS Helm](https://github.com/SEMOSS/SEMOSS_Helm)

 The ./startSEMOSS.sh is useful to start up the instance with the necessary volume mount for the local databases / insights.